 But, it is often the case that participants of meetings might interject why an idea may fail due to their own experience.
 This might happen before the idea and its tangents have been fully explored and the avenues of the idea will be closed down at this point.
 If we can try and direct the conversations away from these roadblocks and diversions we will allow more ideas to flourish.

 So, attempting to think like children in an ego managed environment may well prove more fertile in the long run.

-Another approach that athletes often take is utilizing positive mental attitudes and in particular creative visualization.
-This visualization technique sees us imagining what victory would look like, feel like, smell like etc. With that image in mind you then work back to how you got there.
+Another approach that athletes often take is utilising positive mental attitudes and in particular creative visualisation.
+This visualisation technique sees us imagining what victory would look like, feel like, smell like etc. With that image in mind you then work back to how you got there.
 This is useful, as by working backwards must have already removed the roadblock to thinking about why it ‘cant’ happens.
 Instead, your frame of mind is trying to find out what you did to remove the roadblock rather than stopping and staring at it.

 Developing the Idea

 When you are trying to come up with a new idea it is really important not to try and evaluate them too quickly.
 Generating the ideas is the important thing.
 So think of idea generation as a two-phase process:

 The objective of the creative session is to create as many ideas as possible.
 These will be written down and analysed at a later date.
 To create the most conducive environment for idea creation you want to tap into your child state.
 So, here are a few things you can do: